namnamir/configurations-and-security-hardening/Linux/VPN-OpenConnect-OCServ.md

 max-ban-score = 80

 # The time (in seconds) that all score kept for a client is reset
-ban-reset-time = 300
+ban-reset-time = 1200

 # Cookie timeout (in seconds)
 cookie-timeout = 300

 # Whether roaming is allowed
-deny-roaming = false
+deny-roaming = true

 # ReKey time (in seconds)
 rekey-time = 172800